What is CSMA Protocol?

 • If the channel is free, the device transmits the frame.

-• If the channel is not free, the device waits for a random time and starts the procedure again.
+• If the channel is not free, the device waits randomly and starts the procedure again.

-The Non-Persistent version has lesser chances of collision as compared to the 1-Persistent CSMA.
+The Non-Persistent version has fewer chances of collision than the 1-Persistent CSMA.
 But have a drawback of more delay in transmissions.

 P-Persistent CSMA:

 The P here means the probability.
-In P-persistent CSMA a probability(P) is assigned to the channel.
-Probability is always between 0 and 1.
+A probability(P) is assigned to the channel in P-persistent CSMA.
+The probability is always between 0 and 1.
 This version of the CSMA algorithm takes advantage of both the above versions.
 P-Persistent applies to the slotted channel.
 The following describes the procedure.

-• All stations listen to the channel and there is an idle time slot.
+• All stations listen to the channel and have an idle time slot.

-• When a channel is free, each listening station generates a random number(its own probability) between 0 and 1.
+• Each listening station generates a random number(its probability) between 0 and 1 when a channel is free.

 • If the next time slot is idle, the station again transmits or waits for the next time slot.